ponylang/rfcs/text/0000-capabilities-based-access-modifers.md

 # Detailed design

-Though current access modifier scheme in Pony is very simple it is best that it leverages capabilities and typing which is strong suit in Pony.
+Though current access modifier scheme in Pony is very simple it is best that it beverages capabilities and typing which is strong suit in Pony.
 This would better fit the conceptual framework of the language better.

-All access should be public to stat with unless restricted.
+All access should be public to start with unless restricted.
 The potential type of restrictions are:

 - `pvt[this.type]` - any instance of the same type